 Your self-worth changes based on your perception of success.
 It jumps when you feel you’ve succeeded, and plummets when you feel you’ve failed – or when you endure criticism from others.
 The truth is, your worth isn’t based on any outcome or a set of standards.
 You are always worthy, no matter what.
 But when you’re a perfectionist, everything you do (and everyone else’s opinions about what you do) has the power to pull your feelings of worth in one direction or another.

 When you’re a perfectionist, your worth hinges on external circumstances – how well you perform at something, how successful your accomplishments are, how impressive you look.
 In general, you treat yourself with contempt more often than not.
-This can lead to anxiety, depression, and an ever-steepening ladder to climb in order to attain “success.”
+This can lead to anxiety, depression, burnout, and an ever-steepening ladder to climb in order to attain “success.”

 How to Stop the Cycle of Perfectionism and Anxiety